 The UK now operates under the World Trade Organisation’s (WTO) Government Procurement Agreement (GPA) which gives UK businesses some access to EU procurement markets.
-In October 2020, the GPA parties of the WTO granted the UK the right to submit its instrument of accession to the Committee – essentially the final step required for the UK to join the GPA.
-This submission will ensure continuity in the UK’s participation in the GPA after 31 December 2020.
+From January 2021, the UK has been a party to the accord in its own right.
 UK businesses compete in GPA foreign procurement markets on a level playing field with domestic businesses, including the EU.

 Will membership of the GPA give UK businesses the same access to European public contracts as they have now?

 There are a few differences compared with the previous EU rules, as the GPA is more limited in its coverage.
 The GPA doesn’t cover, for example, below threshold contracts – often meaning contracts less than €200,000.
 In addition, it doesn’t cover defence contracts, some utility contracts, concessions and social and health services.
 A full list of the contracts covered can be found in Annex 5 of the GPA.